beaniign/Parsec/README.md

 ###USER STORIES
-- As a user, I want to be able to add time to the timer (count down) / create a new trip
+- As a user, I want to be able to set a count-down timer / create a new trip
 - As a user, I want to be able to choose the destination of each trip
+- As a user, I want to be able to add my trips to my trip logs
-- As a user, I want to be able to see the trips that I have completed
+- As a user, I want to be able to see my trip logs and edit them
 - As a user, I want to be able to see the levels of my colonies